 The 2008 launching of the LDS Church’s New Family Search web site revealed that many descendants of James McDonald and Sarah Ferguson (and others who thought they were) have submitted information to the LDS Church regarding our ancestors.
 New Family Search has allowed everyone to see these submissions with the intent that sharing information would decrease duplication of effort.
-It also revealed names, and entire lines , that have been linked with our ancestors without the appropriate documentation.
+It also revealed names, and entire lines , that have been linked with our ancestors without the appropriate primary source documentation.
+The most common resources listed are other family members' family group sheets submitted to the LDS Church 50 years ago.
+Ancestors.com lists over two million duplicate submissions.
+Some of them claim to trace back to Adam.
 There are currently 134 different McDonald family pedigrees that have been combined into one.
-The problem with adding names to New Family Search based upon conjecture or supposition is that it may discourage further research.
+The problem with adding names to New Family Tree based upon conjecture or supposition is that it conveys the false impression our family history was completed generations ago.
 McDonald family history research is far from complete.
-There is much yet to be done.
-The new FamilySearch Family Tree program has helped to stem the flood of inaccurate information that plagued New FamilySearch, but more oversight and documentation is imperative to protect the integrity of validated research.
+There is much yet to be done and new discoveries have been made, but only by disregarding some of the undocumented research.
+The new Family Tree program has helped stem the flood of inaccurate information that plagued New FamilySearch, but more oversight and documentation is imperative to protect the integrity of validated research.
+If a change is made it should include a primary source (birth, marriage, or death record).
 Through the Internet anyone can join in the search from their own computer.
 The purpose of this web site is to share the original documentation and inspire the descendants of James McDonald and Sarah Ferguson to continue the search for our ancestors.

 We welcome the submission of additional documentation, web site links, diaries, and letters to be published on this site so we may all be on the same path discovering our common ancestors.
 Email submissions to